Glossary

 An internet protocol address (IP address) is a numerical label assigned to each device (for example, a computer, mobile phone, or a printer) participating in a computer network that uses the internet protocol for communication.
 An IP address serves two principal functions: host or network interface identification and geolocation.

-Issuing bank
+Issuing bank / Issuer

+Also known as card issuer or card-issuing bank.
 A bank or financial institution that offers and issues payment cards (such as a credit card) directly to consumers

 Item

 Items are the core component of your payments workflow.
 They connect Users, allowing them to pay and receive money for an item or service.
-Fees can also be set up, allowing you to collect money for various scenarios.
-These can be set up for buyers and sellers, payment types and payout types.

 Item action